The Power Cycle

 This way, no power cycles from the government direct to the citizens as in the case of the rule by one.
 Nor does any power cycle from the institutions to the government (or inversely), running the risk for oligarchy.

 Instead, the power base starts with citizens who directly control the government.
 The institutions are then bound by these governmental representatives by enforcing the laws that the representatives pass through being elected by the citizens.

 In a way, this is a method by which we could keep the government and the institutions accountable to the citizens.
 Accountability to the citizens then exists directly to the government and indirectly to the institutions.

 The institutions would then just be mouth pieces of the citizens who vote on what cultural items they desire.

 Instead of the inverse, where the institutions are the ones deciding the culture and forcing us to comply with absolutely no accountability.
 We don’t have a say and neither does the government.
 They are free to do whatever they desire.

 In many ways, they are doing exactly what government dominated power sources do when they wield overarching power, they are just using that power through a different channel.

 Fighting them requires fighting the system that creates them, which is the current rule by many frameworks.
 We need an alternative.

-I’ve proposed a rule by stakeholder option in the past that would incorporate this type of power deviation.
+I’ve proposed a rule by contributor option in the past that would incorporate this type of power deviation.
 It’s in Enclavism.
 Consider it a more sustainable alternative to the inevitable oligarchy of the rule by many frameworks.